natareo/assembly-workshop-2021/_episodes/03-hoon-3--subject-oriented-programming.md

   ?(%acura %chrysler %delorean %dodge %jeep %tesla %toyota)
 ```

 `@tas`-tagged text elements are extremely common in such type unions, as they afford a human-legible categorization that is nonetheless rigorous to the machine.
+(This is a like a `typedef` and constant combined, in that it has only the types in the union.)

 ##  Generators

 Generators are standalone Hoon expressions that evaluate and may produce side effects, as appropriate.
 They are closely analogous to simple scripts in languages such as Bash or Python.
 By using generators, one is able to develop more involved Hoon code and run it repeatedly without awkwardness.
 Put another way, a generator is a nonpersistent computation:  it maps an input to an output.

-(You will also see commands beginning with a `|` symbol; these are `%hood` commands instead, the CLI app.)
+(You will also see commands beginning with a `|` symbol; these are `%hood` commands instead, the CLI agent for Dojo.)

-To run a generator on a ship, prefix its name with \texttt{+}.
+To run a generator on a ship, prefix its name with `+` lus.
 Arguments may be required or optional.

 ```hoon
 +trouble